ComputationalCryoEM/ASPIRE-Python/docs/source/quickstart.rst

 3. Processing Starfiles
 ***********************

-The ``starfile.py`` script takes in a ``*.star`` file, processes the images (*.mrcs files) found in the starfile, and runs the ASPyRE pipeline to determine the estimated mean volume and estimated covariance on the mean volume.
-No results are saved by the script, but this script is a good way to exercise most parts of the ASPyRE pipeline.
+The ``starfile.py`` script takes in a ``*.star`` file, processes the images (*.mrcs files) found in the starfile, and runs the ASPIRE pipeline to determine the estimated mean volume and estimated covariance on the mean volume.
+No results are saved by the script, but this script is a good way to exercise most parts of the ASPIRE pipeline.

-For example, to run the script on sample data included in ASPyRE:
+For example, to run the script on sample data included in ASPIRE:

 ::